grettke/help/help.md

     -   Only keep working features in the system.
 -   Macros
     -   Rendered as written-text.
-    -   Don&rsquo;t contain source code.
+    -   Don't contain source code.
     -   Create for ideas expressed more than 2 times.
     -   Expanded during weaving, not during tangling.
 -   Plain List.